Secure Transport Mode

 Only the HSM SO can place an initialized HSM into STM.
 When the HSM is zeroized, HSM SO log in is not required.

 CAUTION!
-Before placing a multifactor quorum-authenticated HSM in Secure Transport Mode, ensure that all roles for the HSM are deactivated, using role deactivate with each role name.
+Using Luna HSM Firmware 7.7.1-20 or older, before placing a multifactor quorum-authenticated HSM in Secure Transport Mode, ensure that CO, LCO and CU roles are deactivated, using role deactivate with each role name.
 For Luna Network HSM 7s, roles must be deactivated for all partitions, from LunaCM in a connected client.
 Failure to do so can result in mismatch when the generated strings are later compared during Secure Transport Mode recovery.

 To place an HSM into Secure Transport Mode